namitharayasam/namitharayasam.github.io/_pages/about.md

   - /about.html
 ---

-I’m a final-year Computer Science undergraduate at PES University, Bangalore, specializing in Machine Intelligence and Data Science.
-My primary research interests lie in Multimodal Learning, LLM Robustness, and Applied Machine Learning.
-I’ve also worked extensively on robotic perception systems.
+I’m a final-year Computer Science undergraduate at PES University, Bengaluru, specializing in Machine Intelligence and Data Science.
+My research interests center on multimodal learning, LLM robustness, and applied machine learning, with some experience in robotic perception systems.

-Currently, I’m exploring Multi-Agent Path Finding (MAPF), working with Rishi Veerapaneni at Carnegie Mellon University Robotics Institute.
+Currently, I’m working on Multi-Agent Path Finding (MAPF) with Rishi Veerapaneni at the Carnegie Mellon University Robotics Institute.

-In the summer of 2025, I joined [Hannah Brown](https://hannah-aught.github.io/) at the National University of Singapore, School of Computing, as a Research Intern, advised by [Prof. Michael Qizhe Shieh.](https://www.comp.nus.edu.sg/cs/people/mshieh/)
+Previously, in Summer 2025, I was a research intern at the National University of Singapore, School of Computing, working with [Hannah Brown](https://hannah-aught.github.io/) and advised by [Prof. Michael Qizhe Shieh.](https://www.comp.nus.edu.sg/cs/people/mshieh/)

-My Bachelor’s thesis, advised by Prof. Surabhi Narayan, investigates modality bias in Vision-Language Models through Partial Information Decomposition, offering an accuracy-agnostic approach to analyze text and image contributions in Visual Question Answering.
+My bachelor’s thesis, advised by Prof. Surabhi Narayan, investigates modality bias in vision-language models using Partial Information Decomposition.
+The goal is to analyze text and image contributions in visual question answering without relying solely on accuracy-based metrics.

-Outside of research, I’m a trained Carnatic vocalist who grew up around classical music.
+Outside of research, I’m a trained Carnatic vocalist.
 When I’m not singing, I’m at the gym or out on a trail.
 And when I’m doing neither, I’m usually tinkering with some weekend project I convinced myself would ‘only take an hour'.

-I’m always excited to take on impactful research projects — reach out if our interests align, or simply if you’d like to connect!
+I’m always excited to collaborate on impactful research - feel free to reach out if our interests align, or if you’d simply like to connect!

 <!-- Getting started
 ======